baleada/docs/assets/md/icons/index.md

 order: 0
 ---

+There are [tons of reasons](http://www.fullstackradio.com/47) to use **true SVG icons** instead of icon fonts.
+But copy/pasting SVG markup all over your website or app is tedious, not readable, and not maintainable.

+If you're using a component framework like Vue, React, or Svelte, the clear solution is to wrap up your SVG icons in reusable components, so that you get all the benefits of SVGs while writing efficient code.

-Baleada Icons is a collection of components that render SVG icons.
+Baleada's icon components do just that!
+Baleada Icons is a collection of lightweight components that render SVG icons.

 ::: type="info"
 All icons used in the Baleada docs are sourced from Baleada Icons 😎